 This is generally inappropriate for the Academy and can be a hazard.
 Therefore, it should be limited to a watch and one pair of small stud earrings to be worn in the lobe of each ear.
-No other body piercings are permitted and covering such with plasters is not sufficient.
-Nose studs, rings etc. are not to be worn in the Academy or plastic items in
+A single nose stud ring is allowed.
+No other body piercings are allowed and covering of such with plasters is not permitted.